u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 series: "SciOS"
 author: "Ashish Uppala"
 date: "June 2025"
-abstract: "What's an alternative to the Cathedral of the Scientific Paper, and how can unbundling the paper transfer power back to scientists?"
+abstract: "What if we didn't collapse all the knowledge from the scientific process into one paper?"
 ---

 #### NOTE!
 This is just a draft, but is under review and might be published elsewhere if accepted.
 Sharing here to avoid the irony!